michaelsproul/honours-thesis/Papers/Summaries.md

 ## A tutorial implementation of a dependently typed lambda calculus - Loh, McBride, Swierstra (2001)

 This paper approaches dependent type systems from the perspective of a Haskell programmer.
 An interpreter for a simple polymorphic lambda calculus is constructed and then extended with dependent types by extending function space (->) to dependent function space (∀).
 Dependent data types are briefly discussed, but only in the specific cases of natural numbers and vectors.
 The paper's calculus is also unashamedly unsound due to the type of * being * (no infinite hierarchy as in Coq).

+## Design and Formalization of Mezzo, a Permission-Based Programming Language - Balabonski, Pottier, and Protzenko (2015)